 Key for Business is an addition that may make package delivery at your property more efficient for Amazon.
-However, in the end, installing Key for Business may mean that you will have more package management challenges to deal with.
+However, in the end, installing Key for Business may mean that you have more package management challenges to deal with.

 Instead of installing an Amazon Key, consider investing in a ButterflyMX access control system.
-With a video intercom at your property’s entrance, a package room to store & manage deliveries, and keypads throughout your building, you’ll ensure a safe, convenient, and seamless property access experience for staff, residents, visitors, and all deliveries.
+With a video intercom at your property’s entrance, a package room to store and manage deliveries, and keypads throughout your building, you’ll ensure a safe, convenient, and seamless property access experience for staff, residents, visitors, and all deliveries.